Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ### STEP 3: Customer scans Dynamic QR code

-Once the payment is completed by a customer, the merchant can confirm the transaction status by Polling  the Transaction Status API.
+Once the payment is completed by a customer, the POS's Backend can confirm the transaction status by Polling  the Transaction Status API.

 ```
 Note: Customers cannot change the order amount in their app on scanning the particular Transaction QR code.